andsanv/coffee_keeper/README.md

 <br>

 ### How does it work?
-Basically, I decided to do everything I could to not pay a single cent for this.
 Telegram manages to contact my bot through webhook, which triggers an AWS Lambda that parses the message sent, eventually communicating with some DynamoDB tables to store data between executions.